rayxke/kiritos-classroom/site/content/sks/spring2023/english-research/syllabus.md

 Fundamental skills in the writing process will also be improved as you dive into your area of focus.

-Choices in research areas for 2023 Spring:
+## Research Areas for Spring 2023:
-- Science and Technology
+- Science & Technology
-- Humanities and arts
+- Humanities & Arts
-- Modern / Ancient history
+- Modern & Ancient History
 - Psychology
-- Business and Economics